 Lastly, in the fall of n+2, the General Assembly receives the report of the Auditor, who in accordance with g of resolution 74 (I), signs off the accounts of the biennium that has just ended.

-The procedure for the peacekeeping operations budget is very close in spirit to that of the regular budget (preparation by the Secretariat and adoption by the Fifth Committee), although there are 2 differences: the budgets of the various operations are annual in nature and therefore cover the period from July 1 of year n to June 30 of year n+1; secondly, a mostly budgetary approach to programming is applied at the level of each mission, under the control of the Office of Program Planning, Budget and Accounts.
+The procedure for the peacekeeping operations budget is very close in spirit to that of the regular budget (preparation by the Secretariat and adoption by the Fifth Committee), although there are 2 differences: the budgets of the various operations are annual in nature and therefore cover the period from July 1 of year n to June 30 of year n+1; secondly, a mostly budgetary approach to programming is applied at the level of each mission, under the control of the Budget and Finances Division of the Departement of Field support and the Office of Program Planning, Budget and Accounts.
 The CPC is therefore not involved in the budgetary procedure of the PKOs.

 Please visit the UN website on the budget for detailed information on the contributions of the member states